Traditions of behavior

 - Check your restaurant bill, checks, stores, counts the amount of the purchase on your calculator.

-- If you have any problems with the rickshaw or taxi driver (if you are sure that you cheated for the price, delivered not there), threatened him with police or boldly go to the nearest police.
+- If you have any problems with the rickshaw or taxi driver (if you are sure that you cheated for the price, delivered not there), threatened him with police or feel free to contact the nearest police.
 Rickshaw and taxi drivers are licensed and value their license, so the meeting with the police may result in more trouble than you with them.

 - In India the locals are very afraid of water.
 Even the fishermen, and they do not know how to swim.
 Keep this in mind when you pull on the exploits of the sea.
 No one will come to help.

 - Do not be fooled by offers Indian entrepreneurs quickly make you rich.
 It is 100% Scam and they will just leave you without money.
 Even if it looks very realistic (to buy here very cheap and sell it expensive), remember that free cheese only in a mousetrap.
-Not vstupaya with them in diskusii or talk, just apologize and say that you are not interested.
+Do not engage with them in discussions or conversations.
+Just apologize and say that you are not interested.

 - For women, a very high risk of India becoming a victim of sexual harassment and even crime.
 Even a simple conversation with the man can be perceived them as flirting, so all attempts to communicate with men better to prevent.

 - Many tourists come to India to free and inexpensive drugs.
 If you are among those tourists, keep in mind that the penalty for drugs in India is very severe.
-It concerns the acquisition, storage, sale and transportation of NARKOTIKOV.
-Do not think that you can only catch with drugs at customs in India legally practiced by the police and provocateur when police instigate the acquisition of drugs, and then cuff you.
-And so in no case do not try to smuggle drugs home, unless you want to stay in Idnia even thirty years chances are you will have virtually no.
+It concerns the acquisition, storage, sale and transportation of drugs.
+Do not think that you can only catch with drugs at customs in India legally practiced by the police and provocateur when the cops instigate the acquisition of drugs, and then cuff you.
+And so in no case do not try to smuggle drugs home, unless you want to stay in India for another thirty years: the chance you will have virtually no.